avaneev/prvhash/README.md

 outcome.
 Beside that as the core hash function naturally eliminates the bias from the external entropy of any statistical quality and frequency, its control may be fruitless.
-Note that to reduce such "control risks", the entropy input should use as fewer bits as possible.
+Note that to reduce such "control risks", the entropy input should use as fewer bits as possible, and augment the upper half of `lcg`.

 P.S.
 The reason the InitVec in the `prvhash64` hash function has the value constraints, and an initial state, is that otherwise the function would